-A non-judicial punishment is a disciplinary tool by which Commanding Officers/Generals can quickly dispose of minor offenses without going through the more elaborate legal process.
-Instead, the Commanding Officer/General independently determines a punishment.
-Whether called an “Article 15,” “office hours,” or “captain’s mast,” the proceeding and limitations on punishment are very similar.
+Non-judicial punishment (NJP) under Article 15, UCMJ, is a disciplinary tool for Commanding Officers to quickly dispose of minor offenses without initiating the court-martial process.
+Instead, the Commanding Officer independently determines guilt or innocence and awards punishment.
+Whether called an “Article 15,” “office hours,” or “Captain’s Mast,” the proceeding and limitations on punishment are very similar.